kohlerb1/MouseChat/UseCaseDoc.md

 ## System Analysis

 ## User Requirements
 Below are the features we want our messanger app to have.
-They are separated into use cases and each have a sequence diagram and activity diagram associated with them.
+They are separated into use cases and each have a communication diagram and activity diagram associated with them.

 ## 1) User Login
     Summary: The user is able to login to their existing account, currently only with their username.
 With a valid login, they will be taken to thier messenger app home page